 Despite some early missteps, My Love Story finds its identity in its second half and builds to a sequence of wonderful (and sometimes powerful) story arcs, exploring different kinds of love as well as its characters’ personal goals and insecurities.
 It culminates in a sweet, satisfying finale that nevertheless leaves the door open for additional stories.
 The good news is, if you’re hooked and hungry for more, the manga is complete and available in English, and just as great as the anime!

-Content Considerations: Some of the stories deal with victim-blaming and body-shaming, but it’s a light touch, and handled with restraint and sympathy.
+Content Warnings: Some of the stories deal with victim-blaming and body-shaming, but it’s a light touch, and handled with restraint and sympathy.
 There’s also some stereotypical shallow teen girls here and there, an adult antagonist with a crush on a minor, and one uncomfortable “joke” where a guy forces a kiss on his friend as “practice.”
 This mostly disappears as the series progresses, though.

 Suggested Age Range: 11 and up… But please note that if you pick up the manga too, it does eventually dip into conversations about sex.
 It’s handled exceedingly well, with a strong focus on partnership and consent, but it’s up to you how soon you want to introduce kids to those conversations.